scoconno/scoconno.github.io/examined/Intro/Handout.md

 Critical thinking is systematic because it involves distinct methods or procedures.
 We'll be learning some of those methods in this course.
 It concerns evaluation because it concerns itself with assessing existing beliefs, either your own or others.
 And it concerns formulation because it helps you formulate new beliefs.
 Finally, critical thinking assesses beliefs by a particular standard, namely, by how well that belief is supported by reasons.
 This contrasts to evaluating beliefs based on, for instance, how beautiful or psychologically comforting they might be.

 Philosophy, then, is concerned with arguments.
 You will encounter arguments in two ways.
 First, you will be learning how to assess the arguments of others.
 Such arguments are intended to convince you to believe something.
-If someone argues that, say, corporation tax should be raised, they want you, the listener, to agree with them and form the same belief.
+If someone argues that, say, corporation tax should be raised, they want you, the listener, to agree with them.
 You need some tool to decide whether to do that; that's how learning to assess arguments helps.
 It gives you the ability to determine whether the reason someone has given for raising corporation tax supports that conclusion, and so helps you determine whether you should accept their proposal.

 Second, you will be learning how to construct your own good arguments.
 If you want me or anyone else to accept any of your beliefs, say about taxation or religion or music, you need to provide me reasons for thinking your belief is true.
 You do that by providing me good arguments for that belief.